sommermharris/SimpleWebsite/index.md

 [Analysis of Infrastructure Cost and Reliability of Architecture Patterns for Deploying a Timetabling Application on Cloud 2022](./projects/capstone.html)

+More coming soon!
+In the meantime feel free to check out my [github.](https://github.com/sommerharris?tab=repositories)

+## Other Projects

 [Uganda National Academy of Sciences Forum on the Nexus of Arts, Science, Humanities 2018](./projects/nash.html)

 [A listening guide to Beethoven's Third Symphony (Undergraduate Keystone Project)](./projects/keystone.html)

+More coming soon!

 ## Publications